aws-containers/apprunnerworkshop/content/github/service/_index.md

 Once status has moved to “Complete", you can click on the url listed below "Default domain" in order to view the actual web application you have just deployed.

-Congratulations, you have just deployed a simple web service using Fusion!
+Congratulations, you have just deployed a simple web service using App Runner!